playframework/play-soap/README.md

 # Docs

+The documentation is deployed to the `gh-pages` branch and so is available at https://playframework.github.io/play-soap/Home.html.

-Start sbt, and run:
+To develop the documentation, start sbt, and run:

     project docs
     ~webStage

-Now modify the docs (either markdown, or the template, or the stylesheets), and open `target/web/stage/Home.html` to view them.
+Now modify the docs (either markdown, or the template, or the stylesheets), and open `docs/target/web/stage/Home.html` to view them.

-To deploy the docs, simply run:

-    sbt docs/publish
+To deploy the docs, cd into the the `docs/target/web/stage` directory, create a git repository, and then force push to the `gh-pages` branch of the `play-soap` repo.